by Larry Powell

 of livestock manure on farm fields contributes to the "greening" of

 The authors of the study, recently published in the journal, Facets, hope this new information will help us better understand just how much endangered wildlife are threatened, and where to go from here.

 |The Bakken formation (above) is a major oil deposit straddling |

-two provinces and two states.
+two provinces and three states.
 US Geological Survey,

 |The iconic Eastern meadowlark (Sturnella magna), a grasslands bird listed by |